lab206/EchoTrack/README.md

 We select 50 videos from [BDD100k](https://doc.bdd100k.com/download.html) tracking set as our training and validation videos.
 We put the entire dataset on [GoogleDrive](https://drive.google.com/drive/folders/12jXjL9wJ9keB-vD-kWKI8IzK6mrIfmAN?usp=sharing).
 The Refer-BDD are structured as below.

-### Audio-based AR-MOT benchmarks

-Please download Echo-KITTI from the asset files.

 ~~~
 ├── refer-bdd
 │   ├── BDD